awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

   any associated deletions are complete.
 - `ObjectUpdateFailed`: Emitted whenever an object cannot be updated or an associated deletion fails.
-- `Exception`: Emitted whenever there an unhandled error occurs during the job execution.
+- `Exception`: Emitted whenever a generic error occurs during the job execution.
 Causes the status to transition to `FAILED`.

 ## Adjusting Configuration